Ananyax98/CO2-Emission-by-Cars/CO2-Emission-by-Cars-main/README.md

 ### DataSet:

 * The dataset has been taken from the Canada Government official open data website and is available in [kaggle](https://www.kaggle.com/datasets/debajyotipodder/co2-emission-by-vehicles)
-* Cleaned and processed version of the data can be accessed from [here](https://raw.githubusercontent.com/d0r1h/CO2-Emission-by-Cars/main/final_co2.csv)
-* Dataset contains 7385 datapoints and 12 columns.

 ### Notebook: